mattriley/agile-avatars/README-TEMPLATE.md

 ## Technical constraints

+### No globals

+TODO: Elaborate.

+### No classes

+TODO: Elaborate.

+### non-index.js files must only be loaded from index.js files

+Constraints:
+- `index.js` files must load and export sibling files and directories.
+- Non-`index.js` files must only load directories (i.e. `index.js` files).

+Implications:
-### Source files loaded (required/imported) only once
+- Files are loaded only once each.

-Encourages:
-- Structuring dependencies in a logical and obvious manner to ease cognitive load.
+- Results are shared by "passing down" using function arguments.
+- Non-`index.js` files have very few import/require statements.
-- Loading source files as a distinct responsibility.
+- `index.js` files have a single responsibility.
+- `index.js` files don't contain logic.
-- Keeping source files in obvious locations.
+- `index.js` files could be generated.

-Discourages:
+- Increases likelihood that any logic is placed in appropriately named file, which improves searchability.
+- Increase the likelihood that dependencies will be structured in a logical and predictable manner.

+Avoids:
-- Source files starting with blocks of require/import statements.
+- Source files starting with potentially large blocks of import/require statements.
-- Loading the same file many times with slighly different relative paths.
+- Loading the same file multiple times with a slighly different relative path.
 - Coupling to file paths in general.

 ### Minimise test doubles and avoid mocking libraries